 Becoming an architect was Mina Witteman’s childhood wish, but all her designs, sketches and drawings invariably ended in words and stories.
 She dropped out of architecture school and for ages she wandered from job to job, doing her very best to escape the pull of fiction.
 But fiction is stronger than reality and when it caught up with her, she had no choice but to answer its call: she was a writer.
 She had to write.

 She wrote and revised, revised and wrote.
-She chucked entire manuscripts in the trash, often despairing but always persevering at what felt was the only job in the world that could make her happy.
-And her persistence paid off.
-Mina’s debut De wraak van Deedee (Deedee’s Revenge) came out in 2005 with Van Goor Children’s Books, followed by De Zonnegod (The Sun Spirit) and De Zielensluiper (The Soul Snatcher).
-Her latest books Boreas en de zeven zeeën (Boreas and the Seven Seas, 2015), Boreas en de duizend eilanden (Boreas and the Thousand Islands, 2016), and Boreas en de vier windstreken, (Boreas and the Four Winds, 2017) are highly praised by readers, teachers and librarians.
+She chucked entire manuscripts in the trash, often despaired but always persevered at what felt was the only job in the world that could make her happy.
+The persistence paid off.
+Mina’s debut De wraak van Deedee (Deedee’s Revenge) came out in 2005 with Van Goor Children’s Books, followed by two more middle-grade novels, before she moved to Ploegsma Children’s Books.
+Her latest books Boreas en de zeven zeeën (Boreas and the Seven Seas, 2015) was elected focus title for the 2019 National Children’s Book Week, an honor that brought the book into every elementary school, library and bookstore in the Netherlands.
+The sequels, Boreas en de duizend eilanden (Boreas and the Thousand Islands, 2016), and Boreas en de vier windstreken, (Boreas and the Four Winds, 2017), and Boreas en de vijftien vrienden, (Boreas and the Fifteen Friends, 2018) are too highly praised by her young readers, teachers and librarians.

-To hone her storytelling and writing craft, Mina attended the 4-year course Writing for Children at Script Plus (Amsterdam University of Applied Sciences).
+To hone her storytelling and writing craft, Mina attended the four-year course Writing for Children at Script Plus (Amsterdam University of Applied Sciences).
 As a non-degree seeking student, she completed the master program Book Editing at the University of Amsterdam.
-Mina is an accredited teacher Creative Writing, trained at the Amsterdam University of Applied Sciences.
+Mina is an certified teacher Creative Writing, trained through the Amsterdam University of Applied Sciences.

-Living in Berkeley, California on a so-called talent visa, she writes in Dutch and English, works as an editor, a translator and a ghostwriter.
+Mina lives in Berkeley, California, where she writes in English and Dutch, and works as a freelance editor.
 She teaches creative writing to kids and adults and she mentors aspiring and published writers.

-She is the International Published Authors’ Coordinator of the Society of Children’s Book Writers and Illustrators, for which organization she was, until 2016, the Regional Advisor for the Netherlands.
-She is member and judge of the EU Planning Committee of the Undiscovered Voices Contest of the Society of Children’s Book Writers and Illustrators British Isles.
+For the Society of Children’s Book Writers and Illustrators, she serves as the International Published Authors’ Coordinator, after serving as the Regional Advisor for the Netherlands until 2016.
+She is a member and judge of the EU Planning Committee of the Undiscovered Voices Contest of the Society of Children’s Book Writers and Illustrators British Isles.

 Mina serves as a longtime jury member for the Young Authors Fiction Festival of the American Library in Paris.